LaconicNetwork/docs.laconic.com/content/stack-demos/publish-npms.md

 weight: 4
 ---

-TODO spiff up & move npm stuff to the other article
+TODO
+- explain and reconfigure with the gitea demo

 ### Build Support Stack